Managing usage and expenditure on a service

 Managing third party purchases billed by the provider

 Some telecommunications services can be used to access or purchase digital services such as apps and in-app purchases, or other third party products.
 These third party purchases may sometimes be billed to the consumer through their telecommunications account.
 Providers should have appropriate spend management tools in place to assist the consumer to monitor and take timely action to manage their spend on these types of purchases.
-See our position statement Charges for more information on third party purchases billed by the provider.
+See our guidance on Charges - in detail for more information on third party purchases billed by the provider.

 Unexpected high debt